 Ramadan Charades Generator – 100+ Holy Month Ideas for Families

 Bring families together during the blessed month with this free Ramadan Charades Generator.
 Every prompt is halal and Ramadan-themed — fasting moments, Suhoor and Iftar traditions, Tarawih prayers, Laylatul Qadr, and the joyful arrival of Eid.
-With over 100 unique halal prompts across 6 categories, this is the perfect wholesome activity for Iftar gatherings, madrasa Ramadan programmes, and family evenings throughout the holy month.
+With over 100 unique halal charades across categories, this is the perfect wholesome activity for Iftar gatherings, madrasa Ramadan programmes, and family evenings throughout the holy month.

 Ramadan charades fills the time between Maghrib and Isha with meaningful, screen-free entertainment that keeps the spirit of the holy month alive.
 Children and adults alike connect with Ramadan traditions through joyful, active play.
 No preparation needed — generate and play instantly on any device.